Zebulon, North Carolina: Economy

 The town's largest employers include GlaxoSmithKline, US Foods, BB&T, Nomaco, and Vinventions, but is home to a number of small businesses as well.
 Until closing in 2022, Whitley Furniture Galleries located downtown was historically one of the largest employers in the town and had the largest furniture stock in the Research Triangle upon closing.
 Olde Raleigh Distillery, opened in 2021, was awarded "Best Micro Distillery Whiskey" in the U.S. during the 2023 International Whisky Competition.
 MacLellan Bagpipes, opened in 2023, became the only business in North America to make, sell, and teach how to play bagpipes, and one of the few locations offering custom bagpipes in the world.

 In addition to these businesses, WakeMed operates the Zebulon/Wendell Outpatient and Skilled Nursing Facility, a satellite facility for the hospital's primary location in Raleigh.
 In rural areas of the town, agriculture is still an important aspect of the local economy with products such as cotton, tobacco, wheat, corn and soybeans being grown.

 Education

 The town is home to four public schools: including Corinth-Holders Elementary, Wakelon Elementary, Zebulon Elementary, Zebulon Middle.
-There is also one charter school, being East Wake Academy (K-12), and one private school, being Heritage Christian Academy.
+There is also one charter school, East Wake Academy (K-12), and one private school, Heritage Christian Academy.

 Higher education is provided by Wake Technical Community College.